-SHRI C. P. PARIKH: Assessable pro fit.
-I think I will give......
+SHRI C. P. PARIKH: Assessable profit.
+I think I will give

-SHRI M. GOVINDA REDDY: (Mysore): It is for you to discover.
+GOVINDA REDDY: M. (Mysore): It is for you to discover.

-SHRI G. RANGA (Andhra): We are unable to do
+We SHRI G. RANGA (Andhra): are unable to do

-SHRI C. P. PARIKH: Now, 775 companies only are working at a prom of more than 5 lakhs of rupees, oui of thirty thousand companies in tne country.
-Therefore, the problem haa to be viewed that where big concerns are concerned, proud of the industrial development that we have achieved.
-But we are proud of it because there was no industrial development of any significance in the past.
-Our industrial development will be considered very insignificant, when we tiny, very consider the industrial development that we desire, when we compare ours that of foreign countries.
-1 make this remark because we are organizing to become one of the and hope biggest industrial nations not only in Asia, but in the whole world.
+SHRI C. P. PARIKH: Now, 775 companies only are working at a profit of more than 5 lakhs of rupees, our of thirty thousand companies in the country.
+Therefore, the problem has to be viewed that where big concerns are concerned, we are proud of the industrial development that we have But we are proud of it achieved. because there was no industrial development of any significance in the past.
+Our industrial development will considered very tiny, very insignificant, when we consider the industrial development that we desire, when we compare ours with that of foreign countries.
+I make this remark because are organizing and hope become one of the biggest industrial nations not only in Asia, but in the whole world.
 With that idea, everybody in India should husband all his energies in order to make this country's progress successful and speedy.
-Therefore, we have to look at managing agency system that it is going into another activity which should not be forgotten and that is the promotional and the pioneering the exploratory nature of work before a company is started, because companies are not started immediately by talking Pioneering, and promotional work have to be undertaken and for that money has to be spent.
+Therefore, we have to look at this managing agency system that it is going into another activity should not be forgotten and that is the pioneering the promotional and the exploratory nature of work before a company is started, because companies are not started immediately by talking.
+Pioneering, and promotional work have to be undertaken and for that money has to be spert.
 All the pioneering and all the promotional work will not bear fruit and capital on the venture will be lost.
-Therefore, certain financiers will have to take these risks bringing forward schemes in order to expand the industries.
-These be put forward schemes cannot unless certain persons undertake activity and that activity undertaken by those who are called managing agents.
+Therefore, certain financiers will have to take these risks in bringing forward in order to schemes expand the industries.
+These schemes cannot be put forward unless certain persons undertake this activity and that activity is undertaken by those who are called managing agents.